What Are the Top 5 UI and UX Design Trends This Year?

 Data is a gold mine.
 But a scarce number of companies make use of it in the most impactful and game-changing way.
 According to Accenture's The Human Impact of Data Literacy Report 2020: "Only 32% of business executives could create measurable value from data and only 27% said their data and analytical products produce actionable insights."
 In the same report, the authors also quote Forrester pointing out that 60-73% of all enterprise data sinks into the void as it never really gets analyzed.

-But things seem to be shifting the opposite way now as one of the latest UI and UX trends in 2023 is Data Storytelling.
+But things seem to be shifting the opposite way now as one of the latest UI and UX trends is Data Storytelling.
 It is pushing the limits of Data Visualization into the realm of Data Storytelling with things like better design tools, augmented analytics, data democratization, and data literacy.
 But it also becomes an empowering method for UX designers to:

 • Bring them closer to any business goal.